ligato/docs/docs/plugins/linux-plugins.md

 response, err := client.Update(context.Background(), &configurator.UpdateRequest{Update: config, FullResync: true})
 ```

+---

 ### Limitations

 The linux plugin namespace management requires that docker run in privileged mode with the `--privileged`) flag set.
-Otherwise, the vpp-agent can fail to start.
+Otherwise, the VPP agent can fail to start.

-### Disable the Linux interface plugin
+### Disable the Linux Interface Plugin

-Use the config files for Linux interfaces and the Linux l3 plugins and set both to `disabled` and `true`.
+Use the Linux interface and Linux L3 plugin conf files set both to `disabled` and `true`.

+---

-## IPTables Plugin
+## IP Tables Plugin

+Linux kernel networking supports a firewall function using the [iptables][iptables-digital-ocean-blog] utility.
+Iptables work on the notion of rulechains that consist of:

+- Chains in the kernel packet processing pipeline where a specific table is triggered.
+There are predefined chains such `prerouting` and `postrouting`.
+Custom chains can be created and instantiated as well.
+- Table(s) defining how packets should be evaluated at each chain as they traverse their way through the stack.

+A chain of tables and their respective chains define the rulechains that in turn, make up an iptables firewall policy.

+The Linux iptables proto defines the configurable options to define and manage an iptables rulechains.

 **References**

-- [ proto][ proto]
-- [ model][ model]
+- [Linux iptables proto][linux-iptables-proto]
+- [Linux iptables model][linux-iptables-model]
-- [ conf files][ conf-file]
+- [Linux iptables conf file][linux-iptables-conf-file]

+---

 ## L3 Plugin

 The Linux L3 plugin is used to configure **Linux ARP** entries and **Linux routes**.
-The Linux L3 plugin is dependent on the [Linux interface plugin][linux-interface-guide].
+The Linux L3 plugin is dependent on the [Linux interface plugin](#linux-interface-plugin).
 L3 configuration items support the Linux namespace in the same manner as the Linux interfaces.

-### ARP entries
+### Linux ARP

-ARP is a network protocol that assists in the discovery of a MAC address associated with the given IP address.
-The plugin makes a use of a simple proto model with interface, IP address and MAC address fields.
+The address resolution protocol (ARP) is a communication protocol for discovering the MAC address associated with a given IP address.

+**References**

+- [Linux ARP proto][linux-arp-proto]
+- [Linux ARP model][linux-l3-arp-route-models]
+- [Linux L3 conf file][linux-l3-conf-file]

+The Linux ARP proto defines an interface, IP address and MAC address fields.
 All fields are mandatory.

-**References**

-- [ proto][ proto]
-- [ model][ model]
-- [ conf files][ conf-file]

-The namespace resolution is automatic and is of no concern to the user.
-Since the ARP entry is dependent on the associated Linux interface, the configuration is postponed until  the moment the interface appears.
+The ARP entry is dependent on the associated Linux interface.
+An ARP configuration is postponed until the interface appears.
 Target namespace is derived from the interface identified by the unique name.
 The interface host name must be unique within the namespace
 scope.

-The northbound Linux plugin API defines ARP in the [linux arp model][linux-arp-model].
-Every ARP entry is defined with a MAC address, IP address, and an interface.
-The IP address and the interface are a part of the key.

-In the generated proto model, the ARP is referred to as the `ARPEntry` object.

-**Configuration example**

-**1. Using the key-value database** put the proto-modelled data with the correct key for Linux ARP entries to the database ([key reference][key-reference]).
+---

+**Linux ARP Configuration Examples**

+**KV Data Store**

+Put the ARP entry configuration data into an etcd data store using the correct [interface key][key-reference].

 Example data:
 ```json